 Notify the Street Maintenance Division by filling out an Action Request Form or by phone at 237-3864.

-How do I get speed humps put on my street?
+How do I get speed bumps put on my street?

 There are specific criteria that must be met before speed humps will be considered.
-See the speed humps page for complete information.
+See the speed bumps page for complete information.

 Who takes care of mosquito abatement in the City?